keyboardio/Kaleidoscope/docs/UPGRADING.md

 `magicComboActions`, the same information is still available.
 But that's a bit more involved to get to, out of scope for this simple migration guide.
 Please open an issue, or ask for help on the forums, and we'll help you.

+### OneShot

+Older versions of the plugin were based on `Key` values; OneShot is now based on `KeyAddr` coordinates instead, in order to improve reliability and functionality.

+The following deprecated functions and variables will be removed after **2021-04-31**.

+#### Deprecated functions

+- `OneShot.inject(key, key_state)`: This `Key`-based function still works, but
+  because OneShot keys are now required to have a valid `KeyAddr`, it will now look for an idle key, and use that, masking whatever value was mapped to that key.
+Most of the reasons for using this function are better addressed by using the newer features of the plugin, such as automatic one-shot modifiers.
+Use is very strongly discouraged.
+- `OneShot.isActive(key)`: This `Key`-based function no longer makes sense now that OneShot is `KeyAddr`-based.
+There is a `OneShot.isActive(key_addr)` function that should be used instead.
+The deprecated function still works, but its use is discouraged.
+- `OneShot.isSticky(key)`: This `Key`-based function no longer makes sense now that OneShot is `KeyAddr`-based.
+There is a `OneShot.isSticky(key_addr)` function that should be used instead.
+The deprecated function still works, but its use is discouraged.
+- `OneShot.isPressed()`: This function no longer has any reason for existing.
+In older versions, the Escape-OneShot companion plugin used it to solve a problem that no longer exists.
+It now always returns `false`.
+- `OneShot.isModifierActive(key)`: This function still works, but is not perfectly reliable, because it now returns positive results for keys other than OneShot modifiers.
+It should not be used.

+#### Deprecated variables

+- `OneShot.time_out`: Use `OneShot.setTimeout()` instead.
+- `OneShot.hold_time_out`: Use `OneShot.setHoldTimeout()` instead.
+- `OneShot.double_tap_time_out`: Use `OneShot.setDoubleTapTimeout()` instead.

 ### Qukeys